Need to talk? Call 1800 882 436.

 • involving them in traditional celebrations

-With your partner, discuss which traditions and values you would like your family to follow.
+Discuss with your partner which traditions and values your family will follow.
 If you disagree, try to find the middle ground.
 This will help your child feel safe and secure with both of you.
-It will also help them learn about your cultures and feel they belong.
+It will also help them learn about both cultures and feel they can belong.

-Once you and your partner agree on a parenting issue, discuss your decision with other family members, such as grandparents.
+Once you and your partner agree on how you want to do something, discuss your decision with other family members, such as grandparents.

-Family members often just want the best for you and your child.
 You can set boundaries to help you work together as a family to care for your child.
-Communicate with your partner and family by:
+Work with your partner, and other family members by:

-• standing up for yourself while still respecting their beliefs and feelings
+• standing up for yourself while still hearing their beliefs and feelings

 • speaking calmly and firmly